ckonig/codechallenge/README.md

 I wasn't familiar with Artisan before, so in the initial planning I was unsure how to approach the requirement that the functionality of the microservice needs to be accessible through command line.
 After becoming more familiar with Laravel and it's possibilities, implementing the CLI commands for Artisan seemed the logical thing to do.

+This turned out to be beneficial since Artisan console commands are integrated very well in Laravel, which allowed easy customization of the command and even integration testing.

+### Dependency Injection

+There are multiple ways to implement Dependency Injection with Laravel.
+I decided to keep it as simple as possible by using the reflection approach without Service Providers or Contracts, until I end up in a situation where I *need* to go a more complicated route.

 ## Setup

 ```cli